Seven PL players who could still move abroad: Eriksen, Lovren, Sanchez…

 That allowed Joe Gomez and Joel Matip to jump ahead of the Croatia international in the pecking order, while hot prospect Ki-Jana Hoever has arrived from Ajax.

-Liverpool have called an end to talks with Roma over Lovren after the Italian club tried to change the terms of the deal to take the centre-back initially on loan, but backing him to leave Anfield with bet365 or one of the other bookies would seem like a sensible bet.
+Liverpool have called an end to talks with Roma over Lovren after the Italian club tried to change the terms of the deal to take the centre-back initially on loan.

 After a couple of impressive displays for Chile at the Copa America, there was some hope that Sanchez would return to Manchester United finally fit and firing after a dismal 18 months at Old Trafford.